 These are monogamous birds.
 The female builds a cup-shaped nest on the ground, often at the base of a tree or hidden by tall grass, using leaves, bark, and grass and lining the interior of the cup with hair or fur.
 These warblers are subject to brood parasitism from brown-headed cowbirds and will often serve as foster parents to the unexpected family additions.

 Eggs and Young

 The oval-shaped eggs range from white or cream-colored to a pale pink and are marked with small brown or lilac spots or splotches.
-There are four to seven eggs in each brood, and only one brood is raised each year.
+There are 3-6 eggs in each brood, and only one brood is raised each year.

-The female incubates the eggs for 10 days, and after the altricial young hatch, both parents feed the chicks for an additional nine to 10 days until they are ready to leave the nest.
+The female incubates the eggs for 10-12 days, and after the altricial young hatch, both parents feed the chicks for an additional 8-9 days until they are ready to leave the nest.